 Title: Sociology Educator

-Walter R. Gove, PhD, Sociology Educator at Vanderbilt University, has been recognized by Marquis Who’s Who Top Educators for dedication, achievements, and leadership in sociology and higher education.
+Troy S. Duster, PhD, Sociology Educator at the University of California Berkeley, has been recognized by Marquis Who’s Who Top Educators dedication, achievements, and leadership in sociology.

 Mr. Duster became involved in his profession because while he was studying journalism as an undergraduate at Northwestern University, he took sociology classes and decided it was a more interesting field.
 A professor at the university became his mentor and suggested he get into graduate training in sociology.
 Mr. Duster took his advice and became a graduate student in the field of study.
 He received a Bachelor of Science in 1957 and a PhD in 1962 from Northwestern University.
 In 1959, Mr. Duster earned an MA from the University of California Los Angeles.
 He also holds an honorary DSc from Northwestern University that he received in 2005 and an honorary Doctorate from Williams College.